-There is a small woodland called Greenmeadow Woods tucked away in a corner of Cwmbran which has been untouched by the development of the New Town.
+There is a small area of paradise known locally as Greenmeadow Woods tucked away in a corner of Cwmbran which has remained relatively untouched by the development of the New Town.

-Through our research, we discovered that these walls are made of 350 million year old quartz conglomerate stone, which, for reasons we still do not really understand, were arranged into huge walls some six feet high by four feet (known as 42 inch linear flanked construction) by persons unknown.
+Through our research, we eventually discovered that these walls are made of 350 million year old quartz conglomerate stone, which (for reasons we still do not really understand) were arranged into huge walls some six feet high by four feet (known as 42 inch linear flanked construction) by persons unknown.
 Conglomerate (or pudding stone as it known locally) is a very heavy material containing quartz pebbles mixed together in a matrix.
 Read more about conglomerate here

 Our archaeological research on the site has also discovered the existence of a Cist , which is a small stone built coffin like structure which at one time would have held a body.
-Although robbed out, this is evidence that the area was used as a Bronze Age Burial site.
+Although robbed out, this is evidence that, at one stage, the area was used as a Bronze Age Burial site.

 The Ancient Cwmbran Project

-Due to the interest and determination to find out more about the woods by local residents Richard Davies and Mike Price,the Ancient Cwmbran & The Cistercian project was created and a £48,000 grant was provided by the Heritage Lottery Fund to explore this woodland some other previously unrecorded sites of interest in the area
+Due to the interest and determination to find out more about the woods by local residents Richard Davies and Mike Price,the Ancient Cwmbran & The Cistercian Project was created and a £48,000 grant was provided by the Heritage Lottery Fund to explore this woodland some other previously unrecorded sites of interest in the area

 (left) A classrooom training Session, project members were instructed in Archaeological Techniques

-The Ancient Cwmbran Project came to an end after its 18 month period of activity, but the Volunteers involved with the project found that there was still so much interest in our local archaeology that the
+Although the Ancient Cwmbran Project came to an end after its 18 month period of activity, the Volunteers involved with the project found that there was still so much interest in our local archaeology that the

-The Ancient Cwmbran Society has continued to build upon the foundations laid down by the original project, and over several years built up a large membership made up of interested local people and experts alike, at one point having over 150 members on its books, becoming a registered charity with a social enterprise that saw us making interesting items for sale from local resources.
+The Ancient Cwmbran Society continued to build upon the foundations laid down by the original project, and over several years built up a large membership made up of interested local people and experts alike, at one point having over 150 members on its books, becoming a registered charity with a social enterprise that saw us making interesting items for sale from local resources.